GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 where you can see all HID and USB device related events in one single place.

 <figure class="w-figure">
-  {% Img src="image/admin/zwpr1W7oDsRw0DKsFQ9D.jpg", alt="Screenshot of the internal page to debug HID.", width="800", height="575", className="w-screenshot" %}
+  {% Img src="image/admin/zwpr1W7oDsRw0DKsFQ9D.jpg", alt="Screenshot of the internal page to debug HID.", width="800", height="575", class="w-screenshot" %}
   <figcaption class="w-figcaption">Screenshot of the internal page to debug HID.</figcaption>
 </figure>